NBA Rumors: Dwyane Wade Strongly Denies Recruiting Shaquille O’Neal, LeBron James & Chris Bosh To Miami Heat

 — South Florida Sun Sentinel (@SunSentinel) August 11, 2019

-It may be hard to believe that Dwyane Wade made no effort in recruiting big names to Miami but compared to other players, he’s not aggressive in convincing other superstars to be his teammate.
-When he parted ways with the Los Angeles Lakers in the summer of 2004, Shaquille O’Neal admitted that one of the major reasons why he demanded a trade to the Heat was Wade, whom he called “Flash.”
-However, though they managed to win an NBA title, O’Neal and Wade’s final years of playing together had been filled with drama and frustrations.
+It may be hard to believe that Dwyane Wade made no effort in recruiting big names to Miami, but compared to other players, he’s not aggressive in convincing superstars to become his teammate.
+When he parted ways with the Los Angeles Lakers in the summer of 2004, Shaquille O’Neal admitted that one of the major reasons he demanded a trade to the Heat was Wade, whom he called “Flash.”
+However, though they managed to win an NBA title, O’Neal and Wade’s final years of playing together were filled with drama and frustrations.

 Meanwhile, in the 2010 NBA offseason, the Dwyane Wade-led Heat once again managed to turn themselves into a legitimate title contender when they acquired LeBron James and Chris Bosh in free agency.
-As Wade said, he didn’t pitch James and Bosh to sign with the Heat, but it’s more on a mutual decision among the three of them to play together in one team.
-The Heat’s “Big Three” of James, Wade, and Bosh made four consecutive trips to the NBA Finals and won back-to-back NBA championship titles in 2012 and 2013.
+As Wade said, he didn’t pitch James and Bosh to sign with the Heat, but it was more a mutual decision among the three of them to play together in one team.
+The Heat’s “Big Three” of James, Wade and Bosh made four consecutive trips to the NBA Finals and won back-to-back NBA championship titles in 2012 and 2013.